urschrei/patterns/writeup.md

 Recently, I came across an ad for an interesting dev job that had a precondition: it required you to first solve a programming challenge

-> Given a list of words, two "strings" (what even is a string, though?) are classified as "friendly" if there exists a one-to-one mapping between them.
-Thus, the strings `FOOFOOFOO` and `BAABAABAA` are considered friendly, because `F` and `B`, and `O` and `A` map to each other, producing the same "pattern".
+> Given a list of words, two "strings" are classified as "matching" if there exists a one-to-one mapping between them.
+Thus, the strings `FOOFOOFOO` and `BAABAABAA` are considered matching, because `F` and `B`, and `O` and `A` map to each other, producing the same "pattern".
 >
 > Given a newline-delimited file of 500k strings, how many of them are "friendly"?

-INTERESTING.
-I spent an idle lunch hour pondering the problem:
+Setting aside for a moment the far more interesting question "What even *is* a string?", I spent a slow afternoon pondering the problem:

 - The strings in the file are uppercase ASCII
 - We can keep a "stack" of characters we've seen, and the order in which we've seen them
-- If the first character in each string is somehow set to `0`, and subsequent new characters increase by 1, we can trivially compare patterns.
+- If the first character in each string is somehow set to `0`, and subsequent new characters that are "seen" increase by 1, I can trivially compare two patterns to check whether they match.

 I write a lot of Rust these days, and I was curious to see how fast it would be, but also how much more code I'd have to write compared to the usual go-to for this kind of thing: Python.
 By this point, all thoughts of applying for the job had long been forgotten.